Barcode VS QR Code: What are The Differences, When and Where to Use

 QR code is preferred instead of a barcode because QR codes are easily scanned with a smartphone camera, store more data than barcodes, and have the ability to be scanned even when damaged.
 QR codes are favored during usage because they store numeric, alphanumeric, binary, and URLs, making them superior to barcodes.
 The error correction function is exclusive to QR codes, preventing any barrier to scanning even if damage occurs.
 Therefore, QR codes are preferred during usage.
 Barcodes have been replaced with QR codes due to their ease of smartphone scanning.
 QR codes are easily scanned by smartphones with built-in scanners unlike barcodes that require a special scanner.

-What are the Advantages of QR Codes Over Barcodes?The Advantages of QR Codes Over BarCodes
+What are the Advantages of QR Codes Over Barcodes?What are the Advantages of QR Codes Over Barcodes?

 The 5 advantages of QR codes over barcodes are listed below.